-Veolia has established a Modern Slavery and Human Trafficking committee comprising representatives of the Corporate Responsibility, Supply Chain, HR and Legal functions.
-Members of the committee are jointly responsible for investigating and monitoring both Veolia's and our suppliers' approach to compliance.
-The committee meets regularly and any issues identified by them are raised at Board level.
+Veolia has established a Slavery and Human Trafficking working group comprising representatives of the Corporate Responsibility, Supply Chain, HR and Legal functions.
+Members of the group are jointly responsible for investigating and monitoring both Veolia's and our suppliers' approach to compliance.
+The group meets regularly and any issues identified by them are raised at Board level.
+The working group met in